anote-ai/Autonomous-Intelligence/README.md

 6. **Feedback Loop**: User feedback is incorporated to improve the lead generation process, refine email drafts, or adjust selection criteria for future tasks.

 ![alt text](https://github.com/nv78/Autonomous-Intelligence/blob/main/materials/assets/ExampleNew.png?raw=true)

+For a full example of this working end to end for this use case, please see Anote's [Upreach Product](https://upreach.ai/).

 ### Set Up